Key Takeaways

 Stable Transfection

-Stable transfection involves either integrating foreign DNA into the nucleus of the host cell, becoming part of the host genome, or preserving an episomal vector within the host nucleus as an additional genetic element separate from the chromosomes.
+Stable transfection involves either integrating foreign DNA into the host cell's nucleus, making it part of the host genome, or maintaining an episomal vector within the host nucleus as an additional genetic element separate from the chromosomes.

 Transient Transfection

-Transient transfection does not involve the integration of nucleic acids into the genome of the host cell.
+Transient transfection does not involve integrating nucleic acids into the host cell's genome.
 Instead, nucleic acids such as plasmids or oligonucleotides can be introduced into the cell cytoplasm.

 Choosing between Stable and Transient Transfection

-The choice between transient or stable transfection depends on specific experimental goals and requirements.
+The choice between transient and stable transfection depends on specific experimental goals and requirements.
 Transient transfection provides short-term gene expression, while stable transfection allows long-term or heritable gene expression.

 See how Danaher Life Sciences can help